|

 like us to consider publishing.
 We are always interested

-in your offerings.
-Please also consider nominating people
+enjoying them.
+Please also consider nominating people for

-for our profile series, writing a review of a book, or
+our profile series, writing a review of a book, or letting

 As always,